-With regards to street lighting, the current layout of streetlights is very spread out across the District.
+The current layout of streetlights is very spread out across the District.
 With the recent increase in development, additional intersections now require streetlight installation.
 The District is considering installing photovoltaic streetlights around the District as well.
 Currently, the District needs 1 Administrative Assistant to provide support for office and off-site staff and accommodate service needs.
-Addition of these staff members would amount to 7 full-time District office staff and 15 off-site District staff.
+Addition of this staff member would amount to 4 full-time District office staff and 8 off-site District staff.

 As the Salton Community Service District continues to grow, so does the need for administrative facilities.
-With a population expected to reach 7,911 by the year 2040, it is projected that the current administrative facilities will be adequate to serve future residents.
-Application of the District's future performance standard suggests that 10,285 square feet of administrative facilities may be needed to adequately serve the projected 2040 population.
+With a population expected to reach 6,410 by the year 2040, it is projected that the current administrative facilities will be adequate to serve future residents.
+Application of the District's future performance standard suggests that 8,333 square feet of administrative facilities may be needed to adequately serve the projected 2040 population.
 Applying the recommended performance standard to population projections, the District will require the following square footage of administrative facilities in the coming years.